mk-fg/infinite-image-scroller/README.rst

-There's also optional pixbuf_proc.c module which would need gcc and gtk headers to build, and allows to load/scale images efficiently and asynchronously in background threads without stuttering and image brightness adjustment.
+There's also optional pixbuf_proc.c module which would need gcc and gtk headers to build, and allows to load/scale images efficiently and asynchronously in background threads without stuttering, as well as image brightness adjustment.

 Aimed to be rather simple and straightforward, not a full-fledged image viewer.